kubeinn/kubeinn/README.md

 <img src="./docs/img/logo.png" title="" alt="" width="200">

-Kubeinn is an open source manager for multi-tenant [Kubernetes](https://github.com/kubernetes/kubernetes) clusters.
-It provides cluster administrators with the basic tools to manage tenants of a shared Kubernetes cluster.
+Kubeinn is an open source cloud container service platform for multi-tenant [Kubernetes](https://github.com/kubernetes/kubernetes) clusters.
+It provides cluster administrators with the tools to manage tenants of a shared Kubernetes cluster.

 Built with [React](https://facebook.github.io/react/), [Material Design](https://material.io/) and [react-admin](https://github.com/marmelab/react-admin) for the frontend, [Go (Golang)](https://golang.org/) and [Gin](https://github.com/gin-gonic/gin) for the middleware and backend, and [Postgres](https://www.postgresql.org/) as the database.